 It’s reasonably close to Brisbane but, due to its obscure location, it’s an almost forgotten area due to its obscure location.

 I used to take students there.
-We’d stand on the mud-flats at low tide in the darkness waiting for the dawn light to color the sky.
+We’d stand on the mud flats at low tide in the darkness waiting for the dawn light to colour the sky.
 I’ve lost count of how many shoes I muddied over the years showing them how to capture the perfect sunrise shot!

 The walking trail mentioned in the novel is a real place too.
 My students enjoyed using it while shooting the birds that waded in the shallow waters for their early morning feeds.

-At night, romantic couples often meet in and around the beach, the car park and the nearby Mangrove Forest.
-(Some just enjoy watching a perfect moon rise across Moreton Bay.😉.
+At night, romantic couples often meet in and around the beach, car park, and Mangrove Forest.
+(Some are there to enjoy watching a perfect moon rise across Moreton Bay.😉.
 How boring!)

-Although the main car park is well lit, a smaller one that’s nearby isn’t.
-The forest trail that meanders it’s way through the mangroves and passes by a beach hasn’t any lights at all.
+Although the central car park is well lit, a smaller one that’s nearby isn’t.
+The forest trail that meanders its way through the mangroves and passes by a beach hasn’t any lights at all.